-AS, in collaboration with UN Women Pakistan, aims to improve coordination, sensitivity, and knowledge of key justice system actors in their engagement with victims and survivors of violence against women.
-These actors involve Medico-legal Officers, Police, Prosecutors, and Judges.
+AS, in collaboration with to improve coordination, engagement with victims and survivors of violence against responders and identifying

-Under this collaboration, LAS conducted two training sessions in February with Medicolegal Officers in Sukkur and Karachi to train them on Standard Operating Procedures (SOPs) and Guidelines for Rape Detection Kits in Anti-Rape Crisis Cells.
-The training sessions were conducted by Dr. Summaiya Syed Tariq (Chief Police Surgeon in Karachi).
-As a result of these sessions, The percentage increase in knowledge of the participants was 46% and 60%, respectively, for Karachi and Sukkur.
+Under this collaboration, LAS Operating Procedures (SOPs) and Guidelines for Rape Detection Kits in Antisessions were conducted by Dr. Summaiya Syed Tariq (Chief knowledge of the participants was 46% and 60%, respectively, for Karachi and Sukkur.